cunilog/cunilog/examples/c/readme.md

 ### On the command-line with batch scripts

 To build the examples on a Windows command-line via batch scripts, you also need an MSVC command-line.
-How to get there is described in more details in the previous chapter above.
+How to get there is described in more details above.
 Summarised, open an MSVC command-line and then cd into this folder.
 For instance, for Microsoft Visual Studio 2022, the start menu entry is called __x64 Native Tools Command Prompt for VS 2022__.

 Scripts are provided to simplify the build and clean process.
 Each example's source code file is accompanied by a Windows command-line batch script (.cmd) to build it.
 For example, to build __ex000_SimpleSingleThreadedStatic.c__, run __ex000_SimpleSingleThreadedStatic_build.cmd__.